EverledgerIO/js-toolchain/README.md

 ### Internal use

 - The `helpers` folder contains some higher-order functional helpers used in various parts of the framework.
-These probably shouldn't be used outside of this module.
+These shouldn't be used outside of this module.

 ## Usage & examples

 For more examples and expected usage of these helpers, see the `boilerplate-frontend` repository.

+## To do

+- LESS compilation, native SASS compilation & W3C CSS compilation modes via PostCSS (if needed)
+- Break up CSS loader behaviours into smaller composable elements
+- Remove environment variables from `postcss-config.js` and `devserver.js` in favour of conversion to composable functions